mahuvrc/VRCAxeThrowing/README.md

-# VRChat Axe Throwing Game v2.1.1
+# VRChat Axe Throwing Game v2.2.0

-> **Version 2.x This prefab uses U# v1.0+**: You can get this from the VRC creator assistant.

 This is the axe throwing game board behind my axe throwing map in VRChat.
 It is compatible with PC and Quest.

 There are multiple game modes and the board supports a generic style of game rules.
-Game modes can allow multiple players per board.
 Included are these game modes:

 - Standard Board (World axe throwing league rules)
-- Beer Axe 2 player board
-- Beer Axe 1 player board
+- Beer Axe

 # Usage

-> Version 2 is a significant improvement over version 1.
-Use it if you can.
-However, if you cannot or would prefer not to upgrade your world to U# 1.0 yet, use version 1 of the release.
-If you're upgrading from version 1 to version 2 you will want to delete the old mahu/axe-throwing folder from your assets folder before upgrading.
->
-> If you haven't already imported the latest VRChat SDK and either UdonSharp 1.0 beta for axe or 0.20.3 you'll need to import those first before importing the axe throwing package.
+1. Install the latest VRC World SDK and *UdonSharp* from VCC.
+(You will need to enable curated packages in the VCC dropdown to find UdonSharp)

-1. Download the unity package from the [releases section of this repository](https://github.com/mahuvrc/VRCAxeThrowing/releases).
+1. Download this unity package from the [releases section of this repository](https://github.com/mahuvrc/VRCAxeThrowing/releases).
 2. Import the package
-3. navigate to the mahu/axe-throwing folder in the project window
+3. Navigate to the mahu/axe-throwing folder in the project window
 4. Drag and drop the `Axe Throwing Game.prefab` prefab into your scene
 5. Don't move any of the components of the prefab into position individually.
 Instead, move the whole prefab into position as a single unit.